-My daughter was diagnosed by biopsy in October of 2012 with Coeliac Disease.
+I’m not the coeliac.
+My daughter is.
+She was diagnosed by biopsy in October of 2012 with Coeliac Disease.
 She was 3.

 What is Coeliac Disease?
 What the hell is gluten?
-What does this mean in terms of food and what is safe?
+What does this mean in terms of food, and what food is safe?
 What does this mean long term for my daughter?
 Argh, my head was spinning!

 Time for action

-The first thing I did was call a recommended dietician who, thank goodness, spent a bit of time breaking things down for me over the phone and helping me understand what I could prepare that was safe.
+My first action was to get in touch with a recommended dietician who, thank goodness, spent a bit of time breaking things down for me over the phone and helping me understand what I could prepare that was safe.

-I also needed to know if the whole family should be moved to a gluten-free diet.
+I also needed to know if I needed to convert the whole family to a gluten-free diet.

 I began to research like a crazy woman and had a face to face consultation with my wonderful dietician.
-That’s where I received the single best E.V.E.R. piece of advice.
+That’s where I received the best piece of advice, E.V.E.R.

-One dish at a time, begin to convert the dishes you cook regularly to a gluten-free version.
-Build up to have a gluten-free recipe bank of 14 dishes.
-That’s two weeks’ worth and it will give you some breathing space to build on.
+One dish at a time, begin to convert the meals you cook regularly to a gluten-free version.
+Build up to have a gluten-free recipe bank of 14 recipes.
+That’s two weeks’ worth, and it will give you some breathing space to build on.

 What’s the plan, Stan?

-Every meal is deliberately planned and because gluten-free products are not the cheapest option (unless they are fruit, veg or unprocessed meat) we shop to a strict list each week…..it still breaks the bank though. 🙁
+I deliberately plan every meal and because gluten-free products are not the cheapest option (unless they are fruit, veg or unprocessed meat) we shop to a strict list each week.
+Our bank balance is still wilting under the extra pressure!